Reading time – 5 minutes

 Want them but don’t need them

-This group of items are hard to let go of.
-Try to let go of 2 or 3 items that have some sentimental value but you don’t need them and you don’t have space for them.
+This group of items is hard to let go of.
+Try to let go of 2 or 3 items that have some sentimental value but you don’t need and you don’t have space for them.
 It takes time and practice to be able to let go of these things.
 With time it will get easier and you will enjoy having fewer things that are taking up space that you can use in a new way opening up new and exciting adventures in your life.

 Here is a video of my adventure doing spring clearing.